awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-transform-data-processing.md

    + For JSON\- or JSON Lines\-formatted input files, Amazon SageMaker either adds the `SageMakerOutput` attribute to the input file or creates a new JSON output file with the `SageMakerInput` and `SageMakerOutput` attributes\.
 For more information, see [ `DataProcessing`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DataProcessing.html)\.
    + For CSV\-formatted input files, the joined input data is followed by the transformed data and the output is a CSV file\.

 If you use an algorithm with the `DataProcessing` structure, it must support your chosen format for *both* input and output files\.
 For example, with the [ `TransformOutput`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformOutput.html) field of the `CreateTransformJob` API, you must set both the [ `Content Type`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Channel.html#SageMaker-Type-Channel-ContentType) and [ `Accept`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformOutput.html#SageMaker-Type-TransformOutput-Accept) parameters to one of the following values: `text/csv`, `application/json`, or `application/jsonlines`\.
 The syntax for specifying columns in a CSV file and specifying attributes in a JSON file are different\.
 Using the wrong syntax causes an error\.
 For more information, see [Batch Transform Examples](#batch-transform-data-processing-examples)\.
-For more information about input and output file formats for built\-in algorithms, see [Use Amazon SageMaker Built\-in Algorithms ](algos.md)\.
+For more information about input and output file formats for built\-in algorithms, see [Use Amazon SageMaker built\-in algorithms](algos.md)\.

 The record delimiters for the input and output must also be consistent with your chosen file input\.
 The [ `SplitType`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformInput.html#SageMaker-Type-TransformInput-SplitType) parameter indicates how to split the records in the input dataset\.
 The [ `AssembleWith`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformOutput.html#SageMaker-Type-TransformOutput-AssembleWith                     ) parameter indicates how to reassemble the records for the output\.
 If you set input and output formats to `text/csv`, you must also set the `SplitType` and `AssemblyType` parameters to `line`\.
 If you set the input and output formats to `application/jsonlines`, you can set both `SplitType` and `AssemblyType` to `line`\.